intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/mamba/README.md

 # Mamba
 In this directory, you will find examples on how you could use BigDL-LLM `optimize_model` API to accelerate Mamba models.
-For illustration purposes, we utilize the [state-spaces/mamba-2.8b-slimpj](https://huggingface.co/state-spaces/mamba-2.8b-slimpj) as a reference Mamba model.
+For illustration purposes, we utilize the [state-spaces/mamba-1.4b](https://huggingface.co/state-spaces/mamba-1.4b) and [state-spaces/mamba-2.8b](https://huggingface.co/state-spaces/mamba-2.8b) as reference Mamba models.

 ## Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.